pyca/pynacl/docs/public.rst

         :param bytes ciphertext: The encrypted message to decrypt.
         :param bytes nonce: The nonce to use in the decryption.
+        :param ciphertext_encoder: The encoder to use to decode the ciphertext.
-        :param encoder: A class that is able to decode the plaintext.
+        :param nonce_encoder: The encoder to use to decode the nonce.

         :return bytes: The decrypted plaintext.